 Preventive Health Services: The plan covers preventive health services.
 These are services to prevent disease or injury rather than diagnose or treat a complaint or symptom.
-Preventive health services are provided by your PCP, network obstetrician or other qualified network providers.
+These services are provided by your PCP, network obstetrician or other qualified network providers.
 To be covered, all preventive health services must be provided: in accordance with the plan's medical policy guidelines; and with applicable laws and regulations.

 The following is a summary of covered preventive health services.
-A complete listing of all preventive health services covered by the plan under the Affordable Care Act (ACA) can be found at the end of this EOC or on the plan's website wellsense.org.
+A complete listing of all preventive health services covered by the plan under the federal Affordable Care Act (ACA) can be found at the end of this EOC or on wellsense.org.